Code-Institute-Submissions/Dark-Luna/README.md

 Name: Sorting of workshop categories not working

-- Bug description: When testing this function, I notices the whole function did not do anything.
+- Bug description: When testing this function, I noticed the whole function did not do anything.
 Oops!

 - Fix: This function needs JavaScript to work.
 So I added the JavaScript, and it worked!

+- Verdict: All good!

+Name: Remove item from bag not working

+- Bug description: When testing this function, I noticed that the button had no function attached

+- Fix: Added the correct class to the button and then it worked.

 - Verdict: All good!